pdralston/disc-golf-programming-projects/Bag_Tag/README.md

 - This README.md/pdf (same file different formats)
 - The Excel sheet BagTags.xlsx
-- An executable script BagTagDistributor.exe
+- A Python script BagTag_Excel.py

 In addition to the the documents in this directory you will also need a laptop computer, an internet connection and UDisc.
 As internet and power are not available on course, you will need to make sure your laptop is charged and hot spot your phone for wifi.
 You will also be issued a cash box with a bit of money in it for change, typically $40 in the form of $20 in 1's and $20 in 5's.
 At the conclusion of the event, please get the cash box back to David before Thursday following the monthly so it can be used for Weekly Doubles.